top of page

 Originally released in 1984 on RATT’s multi-platinum debut Out of the Cellar.

-On February 1st, 2026, Billy Corgan personally selected “She Wants Money” to perform at the Janie's Fund GRAMMY viewing party, the high-profile charity event founded by Steven Tyler, taking place at The Hollywood Palladium.
+On February 1st, 2026, Billy Corgan personally selected “You Think Your Tough” to perform at the Janie's Fund GRAMMY viewing party, the high-profile charity event founded by Steven Tyler, taking place at The Hollywood Palladium.

 Yes—that Billy Corgan.